coltonbishop/bishop/README.md

-# Personal Website
+# Wengga Translators

-Visit https://www.bishopcolton.com to see projects I'm working on!
+Visit https://wengga.herokuapp.com/ to learn more or contribute to a translator!

 <p align="center">
 <img src="resources/personal.png" width = "500px" />